Skip to content

 I am already confident in carrying out this outcome competently.

-You can individualise the DNAT by adding additional role/profession specific KSBs from other competency frameworks relevant to your role.
+You can individualise the DNAT by adding additional role/profession specific KSBs from other competency or speciality frameworks relevant to your role.
 There is a blank template for this purpose.

 Once completed the DNAT can be used to support reflective discussions and professional development planning with your manager.

-If you are completing the DNAT in full it will take approximately 3 hours to complete.
-It is recommended that you complete one pillar at a time then save, this will take approximately 45 minutes to an hour per pillar.
-To save your responses you need to be signed into your Office 365 account.
-For more information on how to do this, please read this guidance
+If you’re completing the DNAT in full, it will take a bit of time.
+Many people find it easier to work through one pillar at a time and save as they go.
+To save your responses, you’ll need to be signed into your Microsoft 365 account.
+For more information, please read this guidance

 Framework Reflective Self-assessment Tool